spotipy-dev/spotipy/TUTORIAL.md

 A. Visit the [Spotify developer portal](https://developer.spotify.com/dashboard/).
 If you already have a Spotify account, click "Log in" and enter your username and password.
 Otherwise, click "Sign up" and follow the steps to create an account.
 After you've signed in or signed up, you should be redirected to your developer dashboard.

 B. Click the "Create an App" button.
 Enter any name and description you'd like for your new app.
+Add "http://localhost:1234" (or any other port number of your choosing) as your "Redirect URI".
 Accept the terms of service and click "Create."

-C. In your new app's Overview screen, click the "Edit Settings" button and scroll down to "Redirect URIs."
-Add "http://localhost:1234" (or any other port number of your choosing).
-Hit the "Save" button at the bottom of the Settings panel to return to you App Overview screen.

-D. Underneath your app name and description on the lefthand side, you'll see a "Show Client Secret" link.
-Click that link to reveal your Client Secret, then copy both your Client Secret and your Client ID somewhere on your computer.
+C. In your new app's Overview screen, click the "Settings" button and then under the "Basic Information" tab click "View client secret", then copy both your Client Secret and your Client ID somewhere on your computer.
 You'll need to access them later.

 ## Step 2.
 Installation and Setup